 Here are a few examples of native Australian fruits:

-The riberries grown on Syzygium luehmannii, a coastal rain-forest tree native to Australia.
-The tree is known under several different names, including riberry tree, cherry alder, clove lilli pilli, small leaved lilly polly and cherry satinash.
+The riberries grow on Syzygium luehmannii, a coastal rain-forest tree native to Australia.
+The tree is known under several different names, including riberry tree, cherry alder, clove lilli pilli, small leaved lilly polly, and cherry satinash.

 A ripe riberry is red, pear-shaped and 10-15 mm long.
 The riberries mature from December to February.
-The berries taste tart and the flavour is often described as cranberry with a undertone of clove.
+The berries taste tart and the flavor is often described as cranberry with an undertone of clove.

 In Australia, riberries are chiefly used to make riberry jam and riberry sauce.